snowiow/SIFT/README.md

 `mkdir build`
 Switch into the created directory
 `cd build`
 Then you want to create your preferred make files with CMake.
-On all unix like systems this will be GNU Makefiles.
+On all Unix like systems this will be GNU Makefiles.
 `cmake -G "Unix Makefiles" ..`
 For other supported build systems check the official documentation of CMake.